 To complete the architect's education, the School also offers a Diploma/MA degree in Professional Studies, which satisfies Part 3 of the UK qualification for architects, approved by the RIBA and ARB.
 More detailed information on this qualification follows in the Taught Masters section.

 A range of opportunities are available for study at advanced levels, through a comprehensive taught Masters programme as well as through research with MPhil and PhD options.
-These higher degrees are suitable for students wishing to pursue a career in the built environment and include: the well-established and internationally renowned MSc in Environmental Design, MSc in Theory and Practice of Sustainable Design, MSc in Building Energy and Environmental Performance Modelling, MA in Urban Design and MSc in Sustainable Energy and Environment.
+These higher degrees are suitable for students wishing to pursue a career in the built environment and include: the well-established and internationally renowned MSc in Environmental Design, MSc in Theory and Practice of Sustainable Design, MA in Urban Design and MSc in Sustainable Energy and Environment.